 written after getting pedicures with my daughters (special treat using Christmas cash).
 And

 stitch across blue

 I gave up the photos the next year, but I kept the Poetry Diary.
 And I kept writing bits, some nice, and some dreckish:

 even Head and

 I have no idea what moments I was capturing those.
 Probably just as well!

-I dropped my 15-word limit (except for 15 Words or Less Thursdays).
+I dropped my 15-word limit.
 No 15-word limit, but I keep them short and fast.
 Sometimes, I pick one object for the week and write a totally different poem based on that object every day.

 Here’s a week’s worth of poems about the wind turbine in our city.

 and making them

 She tried for stillness